Dear White People: Being an Ally Is More Than a Performance

 Being an ally takes resilience.
 It takes the willpower to continue doing the work, an inner life that can withstand being misunderstood, a willingness to constantly receive feedback, and a constantly deepening knowledge of power and privilege.
 To be sure, this is all hard, but it is not harder than experiencing the day-to-day, ongoing trauma of anti-blackness in the world.

-So, the invitation this month for most of y'all is not to simply say the right things, it is to say the right things to the right people.
+So, the invitation for most of y'all is not to simply say the right things, it is to say the right things to the right people.
 Non-Black folks have the opportunity to "get your people," to use your words and energy to make space for greater liberation, not simply take up space with justice jargon.

 Brandi Miller is a campus minister and justice internship director in the northwest.
 She exists and writes at the intersection of faith, justice, and politics to curate content that moves the Church forward in living out the holistic gospel.